 • Have your gear serviced before your vacation.
 Roatan is a small island, and it can take months for parts to arrive.
 Not all brands of gear are able to be repaired immediately in the case of equipment failure, so it’s best to make sure it’s in top shape before you depart.

 • For certified divers – take a refresher course.
 Your local dive shop can assist you in taking a short tune-up review (usually in a swimming pool or dive tank in chilly climates) to make sure you’re ready to join the fun diving boat when you arrive at Barefoot Divers.
-PADI requires certified divers who have been out of the water for more than six months to take a refresher course, which may be taken at home or here at Barefoot Divers before joining the fun diving boat.
+PADI requires certified divers who have been out of the water for more than a year to take a refresher course, which may be taken at home or here at Barefoot Divers before joining the fun diving boat.
 You can find more detailed information on our refreshers on the Pricing page.

 • Check your airline’s baggage policy.
 These are constantly changing, and you don’t want to find yourself with a hefty luggage surcharge or have restricted items taken from your carry-on bag.

 For a more detailed FAQ for Barefoot Cay resort guests who are diving with Barefoot Divers, please click here.